Southampton-RSG-Training/git-novice/slides/index.md

 ### Before We Start

 - Create an account at [github.com](https://www.github.com)
-- Partner up with the person next to you
 - Open up a terminal
 - Download the materials
 - `git clone https://github.com/Southampton-RSG/swc-git-novice`